WDI-SEA/notes/02-js-jquery/js-dom-manipulation/readme.md

   functions and parameters.
 These lines get long, and it's easy to confuse when to use necessary single-quotes or double-quotes to make attributes in HTML tags render correctly.

+  As elements become more complex innerHTML becomes hairier to use and you'll find that creating elements as described here offers more modularity and fine-grain control over how things are added to the page.

   It totally works, but I'm telling you, I promise, it gets nasty!